axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

 3. Once your withdrawal transaction is detected, `c2d2cli` will wait for 30 Ropsten block confirmations before proceeding.

-4. `c2d2cli` will automate the withdrawal confirmation, and bitcoin transaction signing and sending.
-It will then complete the bitcoin change outpoint confirmation and satoshi token burning.
+4. `c2d2cli` will automate the withdrawal confirmation, and satoshi token (wrapped BTC) burning.

-5. Once your bitcoin is withdrawn and your Satoshi tokens have been burned, you will see this message:
+5. Once your Satoshi tokens have been burned, you will see this message:

 ```
 Burn command <command id> completed at ethereum txID <tx hash>
 ```

+6. Your withdrawn BTC will be spendable by your recipient address once Bitcoin withdrawal consolidation occurs.
+Consolidation will be completed by a separate process.